Post-Audit Policy is Critical

 - Claims without complete and clear backup documentation

 - Payment cash discounts or anticipation

-All post-audit claims must be submitted to the following address, attention: Post Audit Department, Your Physical and Email Address and phone number.
+All post-audit claims must be submitted to the following address, attention: Post Audit Department, providing a physical and Email Address, phone, and fax number.

 Signed ______________________, Your President or CFO